4727yesuraju/HELP-CENTER/README.md

    - In root folder run this command `npm run build`.
    - In root folder read `sample-file.env` and replace values.
    - After that run `npm run start` command.
-   - In browser paste this url `http://localhost:5000`
+   - In browser paste this url `http://localhost:PORT`.
+Here PORT value can seen in .env file.
    - Here almost completed.
 Below are optional.